rlauer6/codebuild-project-maker/README.md

 Fortunately, there is also a "NO_SOURCE" option that allows you to simply apply a build a recipe that creates artifacts.
-In fact, CodeBuild could be used for as a way to execute some bits of code triggered by CloudWatch events including scheduled events (think batch jobs).
+In fact, CodeBuild could be used as a way to execute some bits of code triggered by CloudWatch events including scheduled events (think batch jobs).
 This script however focuses on simply running a recipe - how you trigger it is up to you.